krustmin/Real-Time_SuperResolution/README.md

 - Code is not shared.
 - For real-time operation, you need a graphics card of at least RTX 2000 grade higher.
 - This code aims to convert FHD to 4K within 60 FPS.
+- ToDO Aiming for operation in the RTX 1000 grade.

 ### Animations ###
 - Source : Blu-ray Disc